patopitaluga/catpad/README.md

 ![Catpad](https://patopitaluga.github.io/catpad/catpad.jpg)

 The Catpad is my own button panel: a "hacked" numeric keypad designed for web developing like a boss.
-Is the coolest, laziest, most ridiculous way to type keyboard shortcuts.
+It's the coolest, laziest, most ridiculous way to type keyboard shortcuts with a single key.

 It uses AutoHotkey, a free, open-source custom scripting language aplication.